TaraRhoseyn/bookstack_web_app/README.md

 ### Code
 - **Code Institute** - For their lessons on Jinja, Flask and Python.
 Especially their 'Task Manager Mini Project'.
 - **Geek for Geeks** - For [404 error handling](https://www.geeksforgeeks.org/python-404-error-handling-in-flask/) within Flask.
+- **Stack Overflow** - For using [classList.toggle() method](https://stackoverflow.com/questions/52556194/how-to-toggle-on-off-javascript) to display or hide content upon event listeners.